I found this among my papers; I offer it for your perusal and criticism.

 Turgot’s edicts unregistered, rescinded; Turgot’s program paralyzed; Turgot replaced with Jacques Necker.

 Necker dismissed.
-He had favored a program of reforms similar to Necker’s, which he was equally unable to implement.
+He had favored a program of reforms similar to Turgot’s, which he was equally unable to implement.

 C.A.
-Calone appointed Minister of Finances; he works to broaden France’s productive base.
+Calonne appointed Minister of Finances; he works to broaden France’s productive base.

-(American Revolution ends; France has £2 billion to finance the war.)
+(American Revolution ends; France has borrowed £2 billion to finance the war.)